Baggins5066/Meat-Bot/replit.md

 - `LLM_API_KEY`: Google Gemini API key

 ### Bot Configuration
-- **Reply Decision**: AI-powered decision system analyzes messages to determine if bot should respond
+- **Reply Decision**: Conservative AI-powered system that defaults to NOT responding
-- **Reply Rules**: Bot responds when:
+- **Auto-Reply Triggers** (bypass AI check):
+  - Direct Discord replies to the bot's messages
-  - Message is directed at the bot or mentions it
+  - Messages that mention "Meat Bro" or tag the bot
-  - Conversation is about fitness, sigma/alpha lifestyle, or topics Meat Bro cares about
+- **AI Reply Rules** (very conservative - defaults to NO):
-  - Someone is asking for advice or needs bot input
+  - Only responds when message clearly asks for bot input
+  - Will NOT interrupt conversations between users (even about gym/fitness)
-  - Avoids responding to casual chat between other users or simple acknowledgments
+  - Will NOT respond to casual statements or stories
+  - Will NOT respond if bot recently replied (unless directly mentioned)
+  - Explicitly avoids butting into ongoing conversations
 - **User IDs**: Hardcoded IDs for @Baggins and @SnazzyDaddy mentions
 - **Status Cycle**: Updates every 30 minutes